 Unfortunately, demand-responsive transit is not a cure-all, and there are many failed projects in the DRT’s yard.
 Finding a sustainable business model in this area is tricky, as each case is specific to the area it serves and solves only a subset of problems.
 Some of the major reasons DRT projects fail are the following: the cost-intensive nature of the operations (having to manage staff and fleet); overlap with public transit (which is subsidized by local authorities); low awareness about the service (the need to invest in marketing for awareness and educational purposes).

 An expertly created mobile application can help with some of these challenges.
 For example, gathering historical data about ridership and routes, and analyzing it can help optimize the system and bring staffing and fleet management costs down.
-Making a user-friendly app that integrates all aspects of the daily commute in one can help people choose DRT over public transit.
+Making a user-friendly account-based app that integrates all aspects of the daily commute in one can help people choose DRT over public transit.
 Last but not least, COVID-19 caused a decrease in ridership due to precautions connected to safety on big, overcrowded buses – which can be counteracted by smaller and easier to sanitize vans.

 We will certainly be witnessing some more DRT experiments in recent years – and having in mind that technology is advancing at an unprecedented pace, it might finally be safe to say that DRT is a viable transit option.
 DRT can even replace fixed lines in certain areas where people are ready to embrace this cost-effective and smart solution in order to reduce their carbon footprint!